vijdan-anjum/localResto/README.md

-# Supported Local Restaurant in Manitoba
+# Supported Local Restaurants in Manitoba
-The APIs will return the list of supported restaurant in Manitoba with their name, location, city ID, city name and the list of city with ther name, ID.
-The APIs also support to return a list of open and closing time of supported local restaurants with name of city, city ID, name of restaurant, location and boolean that tell if that time open overnight.
-Moreover, the APIs return the list of restaurant within the cuisine in the city with city ID, city Name, restaurant Name, cuisin name, version.
+The APIs will return a list of supported cities within Manitoba with their ID, name, version and the list of local restaurant (restaurant name, location).
+Along with that, the API can return a list of opening and closing times of restaurants with city name, city ID, restaurant name, location, and a boolean for whether or not they are open at midnight.
+The APIs will also return cuisine types in the city with city ID, city Name, restaurant Name, cuisine name.

 ## End points
 - Restaurant